-By reading this article, you will learn more about the SAR testing process of mobile phones & other mobile devices.
+By reading this article, you will learn more about the SAR testing process and mobile SAR value of mobile phones & other mobile devices.

 - Mobile SAR value – The basics